New York City's 6th City Council district

 New York City's 6th City Council district is one of 51 districts in the New York City Council.
 It is currently represented by Democrat Gale Brewer, who took office in 2022.
-Brewer previously represented the district from 2002-2013, and served as Borough President of Manhattan in between her two Council stints.
+Brewer previously represented the district from 2002 to 2013, and served as Borough President of Manhattan in between her two Council stints.

 Geography

 District 6 is nearly coterminous with Manhattan's Upper West Side, also covering a small section of Hells Kitchen.
 Central Park, Manhattan's largest park and the most visited urban park in the country, is located in the district, as is the lower half of Riverside Park.

 The district overlaps with Manhattan Community Boards 4 and 7, and is contained entirely within New York's 12th congressional district.
 It also overlaps with the 27th, 29th, 30th, and 31st districts of the New York State Senate, and with the 67th, 69th, and 75th districts of the New York State Assembly.